Montandalar/advtrains/advtrains_luaautomation/README.txt

 {type="train", train=true, id="<train_id>"}
 This event is fired when a train enters the rail.
 The field 'id' is the unique train ID, which is 6-digit random numerical string.
+If the world contains trains from an older advtrains version, this string may be longer and contain a dot (.)

 {type="int", int=true, msg=<message>}
 Fired when an interrupt set by the 'interrupt' function runs out. 'message' is the message passed to the interrupt function.